 Fake E-Greeting Card Infecting Machines on Campus

-The ITS Help Desk and Information Security Office have received reports of several phony electronic greeting card email messages circulating.
+The UT Service Desk and Information Security Office have received reports of several phony electronic greeting card email messages circulating.
 These emails are a hoax.
 If you click the link you will infect your computer with unwanted software, spyware, or a virus.
 Windows computers are at risk of infection.
 Mac OS X running a Windows virtual machine could also be infected.

 When you receive an email message from a legitimate electronic greeting card provider, the sender's name and email address are listed in the subject line or in the body of the message.
 If the email has no such identifying information, do NOT click the link or follow the instructions in the email.
 Delete the email immediately.

 ITS recommends that you proactively protect your computer and your information.
-If you have any concerns about whether a message is valid, contact the ITS Help and Service Desk.
+If you have any concerns about whether a message is valid, contact the UT Service Desk.
 Do NOT respond to or click links in questionable emails.

 Example Fake Electronic Greeting Email